Different types of credit & how they impact you

 Here are some of the most common types of revolving credit accounts:

-Credit cards: A credit card works by offering a line of credit that you can use to make purchases or pay bills.
+• Credit cards: A credit card offers a line of credit that you can use to make purchases or pay bills.
+You’ll have the flexibility to spread payments out or pay back the amount borrowed in full each month.
+How much you can borrow depends on your credit limit.

-Personal lines of credit: A personal line of credit (PLOC) has a set credit limit, and funds can be accessed and repaid over and over again during the draw period.
+• Personal lines of credit: A personal line of credit (PLOC) has a set credit limit, and funds can be accessed and repaid over and over again during the draw period.
+PLOCs are different from HELOCs in that they don’t require an asset like a house.

 Because there’s not a balance being carried over, some types of open-end credit don’t assess interest.
 But with other types of open-end credit, interest is typically only assessed on the amount borrowed.